 Magnesium and blood pressure

 So, how much magnesium do you need?
 The daily recommended intake for this nutrient is 420 mg for adult men and about 300 mg a day for women; sadly, modern diets only supply half of these requirements.
-It’s important to note that magnesium is more effective in reducing BP when there is enough potassium and calcium in the diet as well.
-(R)
+It’s important to note that magnesium is more effective in reducing BP when there is enough potassium and calcium in the diet as well.7

 Calcium and blood pressure

 And finally, we have calcium, which works in combination with other ions, providing the correct balance to the vascular membrane and vasodilatation, which results in reduced BP.
 At optimal concentrations, calcium stabilizes vascular cell membranes and reduces vasoconstriction; thus, it may be of importance in the modulation of blood pressure.
-(R) If you consume a couple of dairy products per day, green-leafy vegetables or fortified products, you’ll most likely meet your daily calcium requirements: 1,000-1,300 mg.
-(R)
+(R) If you consume a couple of dairy products per day, green-leafy vegetables or fortified products, you’ll most likely meet your daily calcium requirements: 1,000-1,300 mg.7

 With all these huge benefits from calcium, you might be wondering if it would be a good idea to supplement with this mineral.
 The answer is no. Calcium supplements have been under considerable scrutiny for the last several years, and studies have shown that users of calcium supplements have an increased risk of heart attack and stroke.
 Therefore, they are not considered safe.

 To combat high blood pressure, we shouldn’t simply aim for sodium reduction or any single-nutrient approach.
 Instead, we should widen our view and look at other minerals that have complex interactions and important roles in our body physiology: potassium, calcium, and magnesium.
 Having said that, sodium does draw down on our potassium stores, so many can benefit from targeting salt, even though HBP is more complicated than just sodium.

 In many cases, these nutrient requirements can be met through changes in our diet.